-The results concur with much of the earlier research mentioned.
-In particular, similarities are found with Stevenson et al. (2007), Newell and Tan (2005) and Ratcliffe and Dimovski

-(2007).
-However, in contrast to Newell and Peng (2009), the debt ratios of externally managed REITs were higher than stapled REITs.
+Our results concur with much of the earlier studies mentioned.
+In particular, we find similarities with Stevenson et al. (2007), Newell and Tan (2005) and, Ratcliffe and Dimowski (2007).
+However, in contrast to Newell and Peng (2009), the debt ratios of externally managed REITs were higher than stapled ones.
 This study also finds the negative impact of interest rate risk only affects REITs during stable and expanding market conditions.